In st_geometry overview I gone over some important issues concerning

 In my case, the problem arose from an inaccurate definition of the listener.

 When we first installed

 st_geometry we did it on HP-UX.
 The second installation was on AIX (IBM 64).
 So, at the advice of our unix and DBA teams we simply copied the definition.
 But as I described in the first section of this post, you need to change the library path according to the operating system, which we didn’t...

 This can cause very weird exceptions and errors, because some of the

 st_geometry functions are implemented in PL/SQL (like st_srid) and some are in the external library (like st_geomfromtext).
 This means that some of the function works and some don’t.
 The properties of the type will also work because they are defined in the User Defined Type.

 Also, editing the layer in ArcMap will also work because ArcMap is using ArcObjects and not the SQL API.

 In short, all you have to do when encountering this exception is check the listener definition:

-* Are the library files in their place? * Are the files match the database OS? * Is the path in the listener leads to the files? * Is the definition of the listener match the database OS?
+- Is the definition of the listener match the database OS?
 (SHLIB_PATH for HP_UX,LIBPATH for AIX(IBM 64) and LD_LIBRARY_PATH for all other linux/unix OS).